gateio/gateapi-js/docs/FuturesApi.md

 var GateApi = require('gate-api');

 var apiInstance = new GateApi.FuturesApi();
-var settle = btc; // String | Settle currency
+var settle = 'btc'; // String | Settle currency
-var contract = BTC_USD; // String | Futures contract
+var contract = "BTC_USD"; // String | Futures contract
 var opts = {
   'from': 1546905600, // Number | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified
   'to': 1546935600, // Number | End time of candlesticks, formatted in Unix timestamp in seconds.
 Default to current time 'limit': 100, // Number | Maximum recent data points returned. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected.
-  'interval': 5m // String | Interval time between data points };
+  'interval': '5m' // String | Interval time between data points };
 var callback = function(error, data, response) {
   if (error) {